Spectral interferometry: Self-Referenced Spectral Interferometry

-Self-Referenced Spectral Interferometry (SRSI) is a technique where the reference pulse is self created from the unknown pulse being.
+Self-Referenced Spectral Interferometry (SRSI) is a technique where the reference pulse is self created from the unknown pulse.
 The self referencing is possible due to pulse shaping optimization and non-linear temporal filtering.
 It provides all the benefits associated with SI (high sensitivity, precision and resolution, dynamic and large temporal range) but, unlike the SPIDER technique, neither shear nor harmonic generation are necessary in order to be implemented.

 For SRSI, the generation of a weak mirror image of the unknown pulse is required.
 That image is perpendicularly polarized and delayed with respect to the input pulse.
 Then, in order to filter the reference pulse in the time domain, the main portion of the pulse is used for cross-polarized wave generation (XPW) in a nonlinear crystal.
 The interference between the reference pulse and the mirror image is recorded and analyzed via Fourier transform spectral interferometry (FTSI).
 Known applications of the SRSI technique include the characterization of pulses below 15 fs.